emredagli/physics-constants-explorer/README.md

 * Object format (`{"range": [min, max], "step": "s"}`)
   * For the given example above, program creates the powers ranges as, [0, 1/3, 2/3, 1, 4/3, 5/3, 2]

+`method` parameter can be set one of these:
+* brute_force
+  * It is pure brute force implementation
+* brute_force_with_memorization
+  * It contains memorization implementation by pre-calculating the group of quantities.
+The performance is better than `brute_force`.

 ### 4.3 The Program Inputs